nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

 ---

-## **Architecture and Design Patterns**
+## **Features**
 The project is structured with a clear architecture and design patterns to ensure the code is modular and maintainable.
 The solution consists of several projects, each with specific responsibilities:
-- **Startup Project:** This is the entry point of the application where the program begins execution.
-It coordinates the initialization of other components, such as setting up dependency injection using Autofac and configuring database connections through the DAL.
-The Startup Project ensures seamless communication between ShapeApp, CalculatorApp, and RPSGameApp by referencing their services and managing their dependencies.
+- **Startup Project:** This is where the program starts.
+It sets up other parts, like connecting to the database and making sure ShapeApp, CalculatorApp, and RPSGameApp work together smoothly.
-- **ClassLibrary Project:** This project contains reusable components, including interfaces, shared models, utilities, common enums with their extensions (e.g., enum extensions for menu management), and repositories.
-Repositories in this project are responsible for abstracting database queries, ensuring that the logic for accessing and manipulating data is centralized and reusable.
-The ClassLibrary Project serves as a foundation that other projects reference, ensuring consistency, modularity, and reusability across the solution.
+- **ClassLibrary Project:** This part has reusable pieces like interfaces, models, utilities, enums, and repositories.
+It helps other parts of the project work the same way and makes the code easy to reuse.
--**DAL (Data Access Layer) Project:** Responsible for managing the database connection and handling all interactions with the database.
-It includes the DbContext, and configuration files like appsettings.json to store connection strings and other database-related settings.
-This ensures all database-related logic and configurations are centralized and easy to manage.
+- **DAL Project:** This part handles the database connection and all the database work.
+It includes settings and configurations to keep everything organized and easy to manage.
-- **ShapeApp Project:** Focuses on geometric calculations, such as area and perimeter, for various shapes.
-It includes full CRUD functionality, allowing users to create new calculations, read saved data, update existing entries, and mark records as deleted using soft delete.
-The application uses the Factory Pattern to dynamically create geometric objects based on user input, ensuring a modular and extensible design.
-The CRUD operations are implemented through repositories to ensure separation of concerns and maintainability.
-All calculations, along with their timestamps, are stored in the database for future reference.
-- **CalculatorApp Project:** Designed to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
-This project includes CRUD functionality that allows users to:
-- Create: Save new calculations with operator details and numerical inputs.
-- Read: View previously saved calculations with results and timestamps.

-- Update: Modify stored calculations if corrections are needed.
-- Delete: Soft delete entries, marking them as inactive without permanent removal, preserving data integrity and enabling recovery if necessary.

-The CRUD operations are managed through repositories to keep database logic organized and separate from the business logic.
-All calculations are saved in the database with two-decimal precision for results, ensuring accuracy and consistency in record-keeping.
+- **ShapeApp Project:** This part calculates area and perimeter for shapes.
+It lets users create, read, update, and delete calculations, using soft delete to mark deleted records without permanently removing them.
+It uses a pattern to make shapes based on user input and stores all calculations with timestamps and deletion dates in the database.
+- **CalculatorApp Project:** This part does basic math like adding, subtracting, multiplying, dividing, finding the square root, and modulus.
+It lets users save, view, update, and delete calculations.
+All calculations are saved in the database with two-decimal precision to keep them accurate.

-- **RPSGameApp Project:** is a game where you play rock-paper-scissors against the computer.
-The game keeps track of what you and the computer choose, who wins, and when each game was played.
-It also shows you how often you win.
-The main focus is on playing the game and showing your stats.
+- **RPSGameApp Project:** This is a game where you play rock-paper-scissors against the computer.
+It keeps track of your choices, the computer's choices, who wins, and when you played.
+It also shows how often you win.
+The main focus is on playing the game and showing your stats (Win/Losses/Draws/AverageWins)

 ## **Design Patterns**
+In my project, I utilized several design patterns to ensure the code is modular, maintainable, and scalable.

-- Factory Pattern: Used in ShapeApp to dynamically create geometric objects, ensuring flexibility and extensibility.
+- **Factory Pattern:** I implemented the Factory Pattern in the ShapeApp to dynamically create geometric objects based on user input.
+This approach provides flexibility and extensibility, allowing the application to easily accommodate new shapes in the future.

-- Repository Pattern: Abstracts database queries and organizes data access, making the code more modular and testable.
+- **Repository Pattern:** The Repository Pattern was used to abstract database queries and organize data access.
+By centralizing data access logic, this pattern makes the code more modular and testable, ensuring that changes to the database structure have minimal impact on the rest of the application.

-- Dependency Injection: Implemented using Autofac to manage dependencies between classes, improving modularity and testability.
+- **Dependency Injection:** I used Autofac for dependency injection to manage dependencies between classes.
+This pattern improves modularity and testability by allowing classes to be easily swapped out or modified without affecting other parts of the application.

-- SOLID Principles: Followed throughout the project to ensure classes have clear, single responsibilities, making the codebase more maintainable and scalable.
+- **SOLID Principles:** Throughout the project, I adhered to SOLID principles to ensure that each class has a clear, single responsibility.
+This approach makes the codebase more maintainable and scalable, as it promotes separation of concerns and reduces the likelihood of introducing bugs when making changes.

 ---